Introduction to GoJS Diagramming Components

 Only use the properties and methods documented in the API.

-You can also use TypeScript in order to get better "compile-time" type-checking.
-The TypeScript definition file for GoJS is named "go.d.ts" and is located in the same directory as the "go.js" and "go-debug.js" libraries.
-In some editors, access to the definition file also greatly improves documentation feedback while editing TypeScript code.
-The extension classes have also been translated into TypeScript, available at ../extensionsJSM/.
+You can also use TypeScript in order to get better "edit-time" and "compile-time" type checking and "edit-time" documentation.
+The TypeScript definition files for GoJS are named "go.d.ts" and "go-module.d.ts" and are located in the same directory as the libraries.
+The extension classes are implemented in TypeScript, available at ../extensionsJSM/ and compiled to JavaScript in ../extensionsJSM/ and ../extensions/.
 Copy the extension definitions into your project and make sure they import the same GoJS library as all of your code does.

 To learn about new features and bug fixes, read the Change Log.
 Read about getting the latest releases at Downloads.